Short Description

 Readiness and links to data

-The demersal components of this indicator have recently been published as part of the OSPAR Quality Status Report 2023.
+The demersal components of this indicator have recently been published as part of the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) Quality Status Report 2023.
 Data on the typical length and mean maximum length of demersal fish are available.

 Notes on indicator

-It has been agreed between the OSPAR member states to cease updating the Typical Length and Mean Maximum Length fish size indicators for pelagic species.
+It has been agreed between the OSPAR member states to cease updating the typical length and mean maximum length fish size indicators for pelagic species.
 This is due to size-structure of pelagic fish being less affected by fishing activity given that there is only a small number of pelagic species and they are all typically small sized.
 It is generally thought that the assessment of feeding guilds is a more appropriate indicator for these species as a community and a more appropriate indicator for populations of these species individually is given within C11: Productive seas: status of sensitive fish and shellfish stocks.
-However further work is required before the feeding guilds indicator can be incorporated into C8: Healthy seas: marine food webs functioning.
-The assessments of pelagic fish communities will therefore continue to be included here until further notice.
+The assessments for pelagic species will remain here until further notice, but may be removed in a future update to the Outcome Indicator Framework.

 Indicator components